Frequently Asked Questions

 -

 We ask for at least 24 hours notice for cancellations or rescheduling.
 Because sessions are reserved exclusively for you, late cancellations or no-shows may be subject to a cancellation fee.
-Life happens — just communicate and we'll always do our best to work with you.

 -